jlangch/venice/doc/readme/lazy-seq.md

 ## Functions working with Lazy Sequences

+Creating and realizing a lazy sequences:

+	- lazy-seq
+	- doall

 Functions that return lazy sequences when their input is a lazy sequence:

 	- cons